uvacareercenter/name-tag-check-in/README.md

 mkcert -cert-file cert.pem -key-file privkey.pem localhost
 ```

 Create a `.env` file with the same fields as `.env.example`.
-All necessary Auth0 info should be obtained from their Application Setttings and API Settings dashboards.
+All necessary Auth0 info should be obtained from their Application Settings and API Settings dashboards.

 ## Development Usage